- 18 February 2026

 Julie has worked in UK public sector research, evaluating projects and policies that span policing, charities, education, gender, disability, and immigration.
 She worked in different roles and organisations over two years, gaining experience in qualitative and quantitative research and evaluations, as well as in information governance and fundraising.
 She combines her work at RITE with pursuing a masters at London School of Economics in International Social and Public Policy (Development).
 She is a Cambridge graduate in Asian and Middle Eastern Studies and has a higher education certificate from Goldsmiths University in Computer Science.
 She is multilingual in English, French, Arabic, Persian, German and Spanish.

-Funding and Accounts
+Funding

 RITE launched in August 2021 with funding from the Open Society Foundations and the support of other key partners such as International Media Support’s Media Bridge Programme (Denmark), The Good Lobby (Brussels), and a host of Lebanese and Diaspora civil society organisations.
+RITE has been operating on a voluntary basis since 2022.